 One of these features is QUIC (Quick UDP Internet Connections) protocol and even though it was designed to speed up secure internet browsing, on practice it seems to be causing connection issues on some Chrome installations.

-The fix is quite simple:
+The fix is quite simple.
+Watch or follow the instructions below:

 1. Open a new tab in Chrome